nelstevens/The-Daphnia-ruler/Manual.md

 active; see 2d).
 This new subfolder will also include a single csv file containing all measurements for each image in the original directory.

+## 4. supported operating Systems
+The Daphnia ruler is tested on Windows, macOS and Ubuntu (Linux).
+If errors occur please open an issue on Github preferably with a reproducable example.